KedeIT/kede.mobile/README.md

     ```javascript
     import reducer from './reducer';
     import * as actionCreators from './actionCreators';
-    import * as actionCreators from './actionTypes';
+    import * as actionTypes from './actionTypes';

     export { reducer, actionCreators, actionTypes};
     ```